Where Micron Technology Stands With Analysts | Benzinga

 |0

-This current average represents a 14.51% increase from the previous average price target of $114.0.
+This current average has decreased by 14.53% from the previous average price target of $112.15.

 What Are Analyst Ratings?